patchamama/prototype-fast-dev-nodeJS-API/README.md

 1. [Clone the project](#clone-the-repository) and [install dependencies](#install-the-dependencies),
 2. [Create the .env configuration file](#create-env-configuration-file),
 3. Modify [controllers/prototypeControllers.js](controllers/prototypeControllers.js) and [models/prototype.js](models/prototype.js) to insert new fields or modify the existing ones.
-Also this process can be done automatically with the [script to customize the app](#execute-script-to-customize-the-app-optional),
+Also, this process can be done automatically with the [script to customize the app](#execute-script-to-customize-the-app-optional),
 4. [Run the application](#execute-in-dev).

 _See [pending](#pending) and [commits](https://github.com/patchamama/prototype-fast-dev-nodeJS-API/commits/main) section for latest updates if you want to do contributions [(PR)](https://github.com/patchamama/prototype-fast-dev-nodeJS-API/pulls)._